Using the Sauna Before or After a Workout—Which Is Best?

 Here’s a bird's eye view of the benefits and risks of using a sauna before your workout:

-NativeNote: For your safety, be sure to hydrate adequately throughout the day so that losing liquids before your workout doesn’t cause concern.
+NativeNote: For your safety, be sure to hydrate adequately throughout the day so that losing liquids before your workout doesn’t cause concern for dehydration.

 Using a Sauna After Your Workout